lucas-martinic/MRLightAdjuster/README.md

 - URP
 - Directional Light
 - OVRCameraRig with HandGrab interactions.
+- Optimized for hand-tracking, but should potentially work with controllers, only interaction used is grabbing through HandGrabInteractable.

 If the requirements are met, the prefab will automatically assign the required references.